hirokazuniimoto/refa-class/README.md

 * How to run the program
 * Step-by-step bullets

-Now you can check python `class` just like this:
+you can check python `class` just like this:
 ```
 cd [project]
 refaclass